everydayhero/parallax-scrolling/README.md

 ## Browser Support:
-IE9+, Chrome, Firefox, Safari, Opera (Should support IE8 as well, but this is untested).
+IE9+, Chrome, Firefox, Safari, Opera
+(Should support IE8 as well, but this is untested)

 ## Known Bugs: